 Donated eyeglasses can change someone's life.
 They help children read, adults work and seniors maintain their independence.
 The Grimes Lions Club is proud to collect and repurpose used eyeglasses.
 The frames and lenses are delivered to the Lions Eyeglass Recycling Centers (LERCs) where they are cleaned, sorted and repaired.
 The refurbished eyeglasses are provided to those in need at little or no cost.
-You can help by depositing your used eyeglasses in any of our collection boxes located at many retail locations around the community where our collection boxes are located.
+You can help by depositing your used eyeglasses in any of our collection boxes.
+Follow this link for a list of retail locations around the community where our collection boxes are located.

 Iowa Lions Hearing Aid Bank

 The Iowa Lions collects and repairs used hearing aids.
 The refurbished hearing aids are provided to those in need at no cost.
 The Grimes Lions Club supports and participates in this program.
 If you are in need of hearing aids and are unable to afford them, contact the Grimes Lions Club to find out if you qualify for assistance.
 You can donate used hearing aids or batteries by contacting the Grimes Lions at email@example.com or by dropping them in any of our eyeglass collection boxes.

 Eye Tissue Transport